klamping/vrt-email-course/manuscript/day-2.md

 What just happened here?
 Well, we defined the characteristics of our browser (we want firefox, don't really care about the version or other details), then passed that information to WebdriverIO.
 WebdriverIO then creates a `browser` object with all the details ready to go.

-We're not quite done with the set up phase.
+We're not quite done with the setup phase.
 We have to kick everything off for good by calling `init`:

 ```js
 browser.init();